protohaven/printed_materials/common-tools/blacksmithing_area.typ

 === Large Forge Table

-the large forge table is by the the gas bottles, and holds the primary working forge in the smithy.
+the large forge table is by the the gas bottles, and holds the primary working forge in the blacksmithing area.

 #figure(
   image("images/smithy-large_forge_table-annotated.png", width: 100%),